xmtp/docs-xmtp-org/docs/pages/consent/broadcast.md

 ## Use broadcast tools

+- Use the [Broadcast Endpoint](https://replit.com/@FabrizioGuespe/XMTP-Broadcast-Endpoint?v=1) deployed in Replit for sending simple broadcasts.
 - Use the [Broadcast SDK](https://www.npmjs.com/package/@xmtp/broadcast-sdk) to send high-volume broadcasts.
 The SDK helps manage [rate-limiting logic](#understand-xmtp-network-rate-limits) and enables easier broadcasting setup.

 - Explore the [broadcaster-app](https://github.com/alexrisch/broadcaster-app) repo for concise strategies and code samples for high-volume broadcast management, including batch processing, error handling, and rate-limit adherence.